THE TEAM

 Hélène Ros

-She is the eldest of six children and the daughter of two political refugees who arrived in France in 1977 after fleeing the genocidal regime of Pol Pot.
+Hélène Ros was born in France and has been living in Switzerland since July 2014.
+She is the eldest of six children and the daughter of two political refugees who fled the genocidal regime of Pol Pot and immigrated to France in 1977.

 Lydie Béguelin